Time perception hacks: why productive days feel wasted

 3. Novelty: Is this new?
 Repetition collapses subjective time.
 Doing something for the 500th time feels instantaneous.
 Trying something new stretches your felt experience [1].

 Your brain weights these three factors and outputs a subjective duration.
 If you’re deeply focused on novel, meaningful work, your brain compresses time dramatically.
 You feel the session was short even though you were incredibly productive.
 If you’re distracted by repetitive obligatory work, your brain stretches time.
 You feel exhausted by what was objectively a small amount of work.
+More recent neuroscience confirms that this calculation is embodied: physiological signals including heart rate, respiration rhythm, and interoceptive awareness all feed into the subjective duration estimate [8].

 The paradox is that the most satisfying work neurologically compresses your experience of it.
 You can feel less productive when you were actually more productive.